engineyard/engineyard-migrate/README.md

 The tool is simple to use.
 If you need to do something, it will tell you.

-    ey-migrate migrate path/to/heroku/app
+    ey-migrate heroku path/to/heroku/app

 ## Migration from Salesforce Heroku

 ### Database

-Your SQL database is automatically migrated to your AppCloud application via `ey-migrate migrate`.
+Your SQL database is automatically migrated to your AppCloud application via `ey-migrate heroku`.

 A MySQL database is created automatically for you for each AppCloud application.
 On a 1 instance environment it runs on the same instances as your web application.
 For dedicated databases, use a 2+ instance environment with a dedicated database instance.